tfagart64/periodic-orbit-interface2D/README.md

 ## Installation

-The application package can be installed from TestPyPI using pip installer.
-It is recommended to use a separate Python environment.
+The application package can be installed from TestPyPI using pip installer by typing the command below in a Python environment.
+It is recommanded to do so in a separated Python environnement.
 To use the application, run the test files contained in the `tests` folder.

 ### Unix / macOS